antoniofractuous/client-server-architecture-mysql/README.md

 # Client Server Architecture with MySQL

-*Demonstration of how to create a basic client-server architecture using MySQL Relational Database Management System.
-The source code used on this project was retrieved from darey.io.*
+*Demonstration of how to create a basic client-server architecture using MySQL Relational Database Management System.*

 *Instructions on how to launch and connect to your instance using an SSH client:*